-- In this course, students will investigate how the national government is structured and how the American constitutional republic operates.
+In this three (3) credit hour course students will investigate how the national government is structured and how the American constitutional republic operates.
 It covers the philosophical and historical foundations of American government, including but not limited to: the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers.
 The course examines the branches of government and the government's laws, policies, and programs.
-It also examines the ways in which citizens participate in their government and the ways their government responds to citizens. - This course is online, reading-based, with weekly assignments to support learning with feedback from the instructor.
-Assignments are class discussions via the Canvas discussion boards or short essays submitted directly to the instructor. - The broad goals of the course include students learning and retaining a significant amount of information about how the US government functions as well as components of our Constitution and key founding documents; students will also learn about their role in the public life of the US society while developing critical thinking and deductive reasoning skills; and improving written communication skills.
+It also examines the ways in which citizens participate in their government and ways their government responds to citizens.

+- This course is online, reading based, with weekly assignments to support learning with feedback from your instructor.
+Assignments are class discussions via the Canvas discussion boards or short essays submitted directly to your instructor. - The broad goals of the course include students learning and retaining a significant amount of information about how the US government functions as well as components of our Constitution and key founding documents; students will also learn about their role in public life of the US society, while developing critical thinking and deductive reasoning skills; and improving written communication skills.